 Many choose non-dairy options for sustainability reasons, as well as health concerns.
 Mintel data from April 2021 reveals that the use of plant-based milk in the UK is at an all-time high with a usage rate of 32%, up from 25% in 2019, and a usage rate of 44% among millennials.

 In terms of the nutritional profile, many commercially available milk alternatives do not compare favourably with cow’s milk.
 Cow’s milk has a higher protein content and quality compared with most of these products.
-Many plant-based milk products are also not without their environmental downsides both in terms of their environmental impact and nutritional profiles, so are their more sustainable alternatives?
+Many plant-based milk products are also not without their environmental downsides both in terms of their environmental impact and nutritional profiles, so are there more sustainable alternatives?

 The environmental issues with current dairy alternatives